 The Partnership on Transparency in the Paris Agreement cooperates with a wide range of organisations and initiatives in the areas of transparency, (I)NDCs, LEDS, and NAMAs in the organisation of workshops and events and in the elaboration, pooling and dissemination of knowledge.
-Where useful, it joins forces with the NDC Partnership and the IKI-NDC-Cluster.
+Where useful, it joins forces with the NDC Partnership and the NDC Support Cluster.
 Some of the Partnership’s most important partners include:

 Center for Clean Air Policy (CCAP): CCAP is an independent, nonprofit think tank working exclusively on the issues of climate and air quality policy at the local, U.S. national and international levels.